Abobra

 Abobra is a monotypic genus of the gourd family containing the one species Abobra tenuifolia (syn.
 Abobra viridiflora Naudin, Bryonia tenuifolia Hook. & Arn.).
-It is a diecious, perennial climbing plant reaching up to 4 meters height native to South America (Argentinia, Brasil, and Uruguay) and sometimes cultivated as ornamental plants and also for its edible fruits.
+It is a diecious, perennial climbing plant reaching up to the height of 4 m.
+It is native to South America (Argentina, Brazil, and Uruguay) and is sometimes cultivated as ornamental plants and also for its edible fruits.
 The flowers exude a strong fragrance and are of pale green color and blossom between July and August.
 The seeds ripen between September and October.
 The fruit is ovoid and has a diameter of 14 mm.
 Common names include cranberry gourd.